Maxim D. Shrayer: Literary career

-Unlike most representatives of the so-called "new wave" of Russian-American writing, Maxim D. Shrayer had written and published poetry and prose extensively in his native Russian prior to having made a transition to writing prose predominantly in English and poetry in both languages.
-He continues to write verse and literary prose in both languages and to co-author translations of his English-language works into Russian.
+Unlike most representatives of the so-called "new wave" of Russian-American writing, Shrayer had written and published poetry and prose extensively in his native Russian prior to having made a transition to writing prose predominantly in English and poetry in both languages.
+He continues to write verse and literary prose in both languages, and to co-author translations of his English-language works into Russian.
 His career has been described as one of a "translingual" writer.

-Shrayer began to write poetry and prose in his native Russian at the age of eighteen and subsequently contributed it to Russian-language magazine abroad and in the former USSR.
+Shrayer began to write poetry and prose in his native Russian at the age of eighteen and subsequently contributed it to Russian-language magazines abroad and in the former USSR.
 His Russian-language poetry has been gathered in four collections.
-At Brown University Shrayer majored in comparative literature and literary translation and studied fiction writing with John Hawkes.
-Around 1995, the year when he received a Ph.D. in Russian literature from Yale University, Shrayer switched to creative prose mainly in English.
+At Brown University, he majored in comparative literature and literary translation, and studied fiction writing with John Hawkes.
+Around 1995, the year he received a Ph.D. in Russian literature from Yale University, Shrayer switched to creative prose mainly in English.
 His stories, essays and memoirs, have since appeared in American, Canadian, and British magazines, among them Agni, Kenyon Review, Southwest Review, and Tablet Magazine.
-Shrayer's works have been translated into Russian, Japanese, German, French, Croatian, Italian, Chinese, Slovak and other languages.
-Shrayer quickly transitioned to writing prose in English, but it took him over thirty years to write his first book of poetry in English.
+His works have been translated into Russian, Japanese, German, French, Croatian, Italian, Chinese, Slovak and other languages.
+He quickly transitioned to writing prose in English, but it took him over thirty years to write his first book of poetry in English.

-Shrayer's literary memoir "Waiting for America: A Story of Emigration" appeared in 2007 as the first literary book in the English language to capture the experience of Soviet Jewish emigres and former refuseniks waiting in Italy en route to the New World.
-Of Waiting for America Sam Coale wrote in The Providence Journal that "[t]he glory of this book lies in Shrayer's sinuous, neo-Proustian prose, beautifully fluid and perceptive with its luminous shocks of recognition, landscapes, descriptions and asides…Tales and teller mesmerize and delight."
-Shrayer's Leaving Russia: A Jewish Story, chronologically a prequel to Waiting for America, came out in 2013 and was a finalist of the National Jewish Book Awards.
+Shrayer's literary memoir Waiting for America: A Story of Emigration appeared in 2007 as the first literary book in the English language to capture the experience of Soviet Jewish emigres and former refuseniks waiting in Italy en route to the New World.
+Sam Coale wrote in The Providence Journal that "[t]he glory of this book lies in Shrayer's sinuous, neo-Proustian prose, beautifully fluid and perceptive with its luminous shocks of recognition, landscapes, descriptions and asides…Tales and teller mesmerize and delight."

+Shrayer's Leaving Russia: A Jewish Story, chronologically a prequel to Waiting for America, came out in 2013 and was a finalist in the National Jewish Book Awards.
 It depicts the experience of growing up Jewish in the Soviet Union and the struggle of refuseniks for emigration.
 Annette Gendler wrote in Jewish Book World that "Maxim D. Shrayer's stunning memoir … is an engaging story of growing up as the son of Jewish intellectuals in Moscow who applied for emigration when he was ten to give him a future as a Jew. … Leaving Russia should be assigned reading for anyone interested in the Jewish experience of the twentieth century."

-Shrayer's collection of stories Yom Kippur in Amsterdam, was published in 2009.
-Of Yom Kippur in Amsterdam Leah Strauss wrote in Booklist: "This intricate, thoughtful collection explores the inexorable complexities of relationships and religion…Shrayer's eight delicate stories trace his characters' diverse struggles against the limits of tradition and culture."
+Shrayer's collection of stories Yom Kippur in Amsterdam was published in 2009.
+Leah Strauss wrote in Booklist: "This intricate, thoughtful collection explores the inexorable complexities of relationships and religion…Shrayer's eight delicate stories trace his characters' diverse struggles against the limits of tradition and culture."